An old man relates the tale of a murder he witnessed as a young boy.

 He was a tubby little man, short in stature with a big bushy mustache and a receding hairline.
 I recall he wore expensive clothes.
 And as always, he carried his ever-present fancy cane with a silver-plated horse head handle.
 Not that he needed the cane for any physical ailment he may have had.

-I figured it was more of a status symbol he used to dull the prominent inadequacy of his stature.
-I’m sure based on that fact alone, it had a positive effect on his self-confidence, at least to some degree.
+I figured it was more of a status symbol.
+He used it to dull the prominent inadequacy of his stature.
+Based on that fact alone I figure it had a positive effect on his self-confidence, at least to some degree.

 ‘Tyson’, as he was known locally, had a daily habit of stopping by on his lunch break for a drink.
 And every once in awhile, on special occasions, he and Miss Libby would disappear up the stairs for a time.